PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 Dynamics of Execution
 ~~~~~~~~~~~~~~~~~~~~~

-Finally, perhaps the most powerful feature of PsyNeuLink is its ability to simulate models with Components
+One of the most powerful features of PsyNeuLink is its ability to simulate models with Components that execute at
-that execute at arbitrary and disparate "time scales".
-For example, a Composition can include some Mechanisms
+different time scales.
+A Composition can include some Mechanisms that carry out "single-shot" computations with ones
-that require fine-grained updates (e.g., Euler integration of a drift diffusion process) with ones that carry out
+that carry out more fine-grained updates, or that depend another Mechanism to complete its execution before proceding.
+For example, in the model above, all of the Mechanisms were configured to execute in a single pass.
+However, one or
+more layers of the feedforward network can be changed to time-average it input by replacing the ProcessingMechanism
+with a `TransferMechanism` -- a more powerful type that can be assigned an `integrator_mode <TransferMechanism
+.integrator_mode>`.
+Simiarly, by default, the DDM Mechanism uses `DriftDiffusionAnalytical` Function, but that can be
+replaced by the `DriftDiffusionIntegrator` to carry out path (Euler) integraton.
+One issue that arises when mixing
+single-shot and integration computations in the same model is the coordination of their time scales:  integration is
+generally assumed to occur on a finer time scale than single-shot compuations (which are often used for efficiency to
+implement asymptotic outcomes).
+A similar issue arises when mixing recurrent networks that involve a settling
+process (for which there is often not a clear analytical solution) with single-shot, feedforward computations.
+The
+following example illustrates how these situations can be managed with the `Scheduler` in PsyNeuLink.

-"single shot" computations (e.g., a single pass through a feedforward neural network).
-By default, when a Composition
+..
+By default, when a Composition is run, each Component in it is
-is run, each Component in it is executed at least once.
-However, PsyNeuLink has a `Scheduler` that can be used to
+.. executed at least once.
+However, PsyNeuLink has a `Scheduler` that can be used to design more complex dynamics of
-design more complex dynamics of execution by assigning one or more `Conditions <Condition>` to any Mechanism.
-Conditions
+.. execution by assigning one or more `Conditions <Condition>` to any Mechanism.
+Conditions can specify the isolated
-can specify the isolated behavior of a Mechanism (e.g., how many times it should be executed in each `TRIAL`), or its
+.. behavior of a Mechanism (e.g., how many times it should be executed in each `TRIAL`), or its behavior relative to
-behavior relative to that of one or more other Components (e.g., how many times it should execute or when it should
+.. that of one or more other Components (e.g., how many times it should execute or when it should stop executing
-stop executing relative to other Mechanisms).
+.. relative to other Mechanisms).

+XXX REWORK TO FLOW FROM ABOVE:
+As another example, that illustrates how execution of one Mechanism can be made contingent on the completion of
-For example, the following script implements a Composition that integrates a 3-layered feedforward network for
+another, the following script implements a Composition that integrates a 3-layered feedforward network for
 performing a simple stimulus-response mapping task, with a recurrent network that receives input from and feeds back
 to the feed-forward network, to provide a simple form of maintained context.
 To allow the recurrent layer to settle
 following the presentation of each stimulus (which is not required for the feedforward network), the Scheduler can